 • Can be expensive if you need to use paid plugins

-Both of these plugins are great options for adding ecommerce functionality to your WordPress website and there is good reason why they have both seen off a lot of competition!
+Both of these plugins are great options for adding ecommerce functionality to your WordPress website but which one is the better option?

-Fortunately, you can try both of these plugins out for yourself.
+But you don’t have to take my word for it!
+You can try both of these plugins out for yourself.
 To try Ecwid, you will need to sign up to their free plan (which you can do by clicking the link below) before you can test it out.